ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/creating-surface-datasets.rst

 3. Create mapping files for mksurfdata_map (if NOT already done)

-   Create mapping files for mksurfdata_map with mkmapdata.sh in models/lnd/clm/tools/shared/mkmapdata.
+   Create mapping files for mksurfdata_map with mkmapdata.sh in $CTSMROOT/tools/mkmapdata.
 See the Section called Creating mapping files that mksurfdata_map will use for more information on this.

 4. Create surface datasets

    Next use mksurfdata_map to create a surface dataset, using the mapping datasets created on the previous step as input.
-There is a version for either clm4_0 or clm4_5 for this program.
+There is a version for either clm4_0 or +|version| for this program.
 See the Section called Using mksurfdata_map to create surface datasets from grid datasets for more information on this.

 5. Create some sort of initial condition dataset